benitolopez/p/README.md

 # P

-**P** is a minimal project automator.
+**P** is a minimal project automator for Bash.
 It was inspired by [prm](https://github.com/eivind88/prm), an awesome project of Eivind Arvesen.
-While I'm still thinking that *prm* is very good, I was looking for something more simple.
+While I'm still thinking that *prm* is very good, I was looking for a project manager with a different logic and more simple.
 During the day, I switch between projects constantly, losing a lot of time.
 Sometimes I need to start some common tasks (launch Vim, start Gulp and so on), but often I only need to open the project with my editor.

-*prm* works in a different way.
 That's why I have created **P**.

 ## How it works